 Approximately 24 hours later, non-phagocytosing macrophages release Insulin-like Growth Factor (IGF-1) in the area, promoting the formation of new tissue (precursor cells).
 These cells eventually merge to replace the damaged tissue, enabling healing and regeneration (see 3D illustration of macrophage cell).

 The inflammatory process is crucial for healing to take place, as it relies on fluid movement in and out of the injured tissue.
 Any obstruction of this movement can slow down the healing process, emphasizing the importance of understanding the body's complex responses to injury.

 It is important to differentiate between normal (Acute Inflammation) and run- away or abnormal inflammation (Chronic Inflammation).

-Is unconscious, unable to communicate, or has no sensation in the injured area.
-Crazy as it sounds yes people have used ice on unconscious people.
+Is unconscious, unable to communicate, or lacks sensation in the injured area.
+Surprisingly, ice has been used on unconscious individuals before.